wescale/k8s-advanced-training/metrics/README.md

 In a second time, you will deploy a wordpress application then monitor it with Prometheus and Grafana.
 To achieve that, you will:

-* monitor mysql:
+* Monitor mysql:
   * add a `mysql-exporter`
   * create a ServiceMonitor
   * create a dashboard on Grafana to verify your PromQL
   * add a PrometheusRule to ensure you always have a mysql running.
-* monitor the wordpress webapp
+* Monitor the wordpress webapp
   * deploy a BlackBox exporter infrastructure
   * add a Probe resource to tell Prometheus it must monitor your wordpress via the BlackBox exporter infrastructure